genepattern/eREVEALER/README.md

 ### Install via pip

-eREVEALER can be used in command line, Jupyter Notebook, and GenePattern.
-To use eREVEALER in command line or Jupyter Notebook, install it via pip:
+eREVEALER can be used in the command line, Jupyter Notebook, and GenePattern.
+To use eREVEALER in the command line or Jupyter Notebook, install it via pip:

 ```bash
 pip install revealer